apache/sis-site/source/command-line.md

 # Examples    {#examples}

 The following examples first show how to get a Coordinate Reference System (CRS) from different kinds of definitions.
-CRS contain necessary information for locating points on Earth.
+{{% CRS %}} contain necessary information for locating points on Earth.
 Those information include the geodetic datum, the map projection (if any), the axes and their units of measurement.
-When two such CRS are known (the _source_ and the _target_), it is possible to convert or transform points between those CRS.
+When two such {{% CRS %}} are known (the _source_ and the _target_), it is possible to convert or transform points between those {{% CRS %}}.
-However the coordinate operation depends not only on the source and target CRS, but also on the _area of interest_ as shown by the example transforming city coordinates in USA and in Canada.
+However the coordinate operation depends not only on the source and target {{% CRS %}}, but also on the _area of interest_ as shown by the example transforming city coordinates in USA and in Canada.
-Then another example show how to get a wider set of metadata, with the CRS as only one specific element of those metadata.
+Then another example show how to get a wider set of metadata, with the {{% CRS %}} as only one specific element of those metadata.

 ## Print Coordinate Reference Systems (CRS) definition    {#crs}

-Apache SIS can read Coordinate Reference System (CRS) definitions from various sources:
+Apache {{% SIS %}} can read Coordinate Reference System (CRS) definitions from various sources:

 * Codes from the EPSG geodetic dataset
 * Texts in _Well Known Text_ (WKT) format version 1 and 2
-* XML files conform to _Geographic Markup Language_ (GML) schema version 3.2
+* {{% XML %}} files conform to _Geographic Markup Language_ (GML) schema version 3.2

-The easiest way to see a CRS definition is to use an EPSG code.
+The easiest way to see a {{% CRS %}} definition is to use an EPSG code.
-The [EPSG geodetic dataset](https://epsg.org/) is a widely-used source of definitions for thousands of Coordinate Reference Systems.
+The [EPSG geodetic dataset](epsg.html) is a widely-used source of definitions for thousands of Coordinate Reference Systems.
 Appache SIS provides a [list of supported codes](tables/CoordinateReferenceSystems.html), which can be queried from the command line.
 For example the following command prints the definition of the _"JGD2011 / Japan Plane Rectangular CS VIII"_ Coordinate Reference System: